Convergence of utility indifference prices to the superreplication price in a multiple-priors framework: The model

-\begin{assumption} For all $0\leq t\leq T-1$, $\mathcal{Q}_{t+1}$ is a non-empty and convex valued random set such that is an analytic set. \end{assumption} Recall that an analytic set is the continuous image of some Polish space, see \citep[Theorem 12.24 p447]{Hitch}, see also \citep[Chapter 7]{BS} for more details on analytic sets.
-Assumption \ref{Qanalytic} allows to apply the Jankov-von Neumann Theorem (see for example \citep[Proposition 7.49 p182]{BS}) and to get some universally-measurable selector $q_{t+1}$ of $\mathcal{Q}_{t+1}$.
-Then, for each time $1 \leq t \leq T$, the set $\mathcal{Q}^{t} \subset \mathfrak{P}(\O^{t})$ is completely determined by the random sets of one-step models $\mathcal{Q}_{s+1}$ (for $s=0,\cdots,t-1$) in the following way
+The set $\mathcal{Q}^{T}$ governs the market until time $T$ and determines which events are relevant or not for the agents.
+Note that to make this construction mathematically rigorous, a measurable selection theorem is applied in order to pick up some universally-measurable $q_{s+1}(\cdot,\o^s) \in \mathcal{Q}_{t+1}(\o^s)$.
+To do that we rely on the following technical assumption which is now classical in the recent literature on multiple-priors models. \begin{assumption} For all $0\leq t\leq T-1$, $\mathcal{Q}_{t+1}$ is a non-empty and convex valued random set such that is an analytic set. \footnote{Recall that an analytic set is the continuous image of some Polish space, see \citep[Theorem 12.24 p447]{Hitch}, and also \citep[Chapter 7]{BS} for more details on analytic sets.} \end{assumption}